nguyendinhduc/deprecate-gs-device-detection/README.md

 {!snippet:bootstrap-starter-pom-disclaimer}

-## Creating a Configuration Class
+## Create a configuration class

-In our Spring configuration, we will need to tell Spring where it can find our endpoint controller class.
-The following configuration class takes care of this:
+Use the following configuration class to tell Spring where it can find the endpoint controller class:

 `src/main/java/hello/DeviceDetectionConfiguration.java`